top of page

 Ideally, you should aim for about 5-8 inches of empty space on either side of the design to ensure it looks just right (for adult shirts).

-Please note: No two shirts are exactly the same.
-Various factors like brand, color, and size can influence the actual measurements of each shirt.
-Always measure your shirts to confirm that the design size you've used still works.
-To avoid wasting material, you can cut a piece of scrap paper to match your design's size and use it as a test before ordering our DTF transfer.
+Please note: No two shirts are exactly alike.
+Factors such as brand, color, and size can influence the actual measurements of each design.
+Always measure your shirts to ensure that your design size is appropriate.
+To avoid wasting material, consider cutting a piece of scrap paper to your design's size, taping it to your shirt, and checking the appearance in a mirror.
+Does it look good?
+Use this as a test before ordering our DTF transfer.

 Here are the design width sizes that we've found to work well for the shirts we've made.
 Keep in mind that these sizes may not be perfect for your needs: